Zealandia: Reaction To The Newly Discovered Lost Continent Grows

 — Spencer Miller (@SpencerBMiller) February 17, 2017

 The study of Zealandia is already providing greater insight into the distinct geology of New Zealand, which as The Christian Science Monitor found, has seen a complete reshaping of its landscape due to a recent earthquake.
-The sea wall, located along The South Island’s coastline, now has an elevated area covered in seaweed and misplaced sea snails and other animals pushed from their deep-water homes.
+The sea wall, located along the South Island’s coastline, now has an elevated area covered in seaweed and misplaced sea snails and other animals pushed from their deep-water homes.

-Zealandia represents an integral part of future research into how not New Zealand formed, but the entire region.
+Zealandia represents an integral part of future research into not just how New Zealand formed, but the entire region.
 According to the study authors, “depictions of the Paleozoic-Mesozoic geology of Gondwana, eastern Australia, and West Antarctica are both incomplete and misleading if they omit Zealandia.”

 For geologists that study the evolution of landmasses, Zealandia is a game-changer.
 It expands knowledge of how continents broke apart and formed over the course of hundreds of millions of years.
 It is also a reminder to us all that the planet we occupy is constantly shifting and transforming over time.